GoroYeh56/GoroYeh56.github.io/_projects/PID_Balance_Ball_and_Beam.md

 For the sensor, I used an infrared distance sensor.
 For the actuator, I picked the high-torque output servo motor MG995.

-We designed 11 aspect ratios (W/L ratios) of the MOSFETs of the Recycling Folded Cascode (RFC) configuration.

 <!-- Todo: revise the demo video -->
 Demo